World Bank lends Iraq $1.2 billion to face oil, security shocks

 Iraq's state finances are heavily dependent on oil revenues, which have sunk as oil prices have plunged.
 At the same time, Baghdad has ramped up military spending in its battle against the hardline Islamic State group, which has killed and displaced thousands, and destroyed services and infrastructure.

 Iraq has been fighting back after Islamic State overran a third of the country in 2014.
-The jihadists still hold territory in Iraq, including the second city Mosul, and swathes of neighboring Syria.
+The jihadists still hold territory in Iraq, including the second city Mosul, and swathes of neighbouring Syria.

 Belhaj said Iraq had committed to undertake economic reforms to fix structural distortions that had dragged on its economy even before the current crisis.